Goncalves2525/real-estate-management-system/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Interface Constraints
-The system should provide an intuitive and user-friendly interface for interacting with external systems, minimizing the need for manual intervention.
+The system should provide an intuitive and endUser-friendly interface for interacting with external systems, minimizing the need for manual intervention.

 ### Physical Constraints